-(1) Annual report--A tobacco manufacturer's annual report to the department, which provides the ingredient information and nicotine yield ratings.
+(1) Annual report--A tobacco manufacturer's annual report to the department, which provides the ingredient information .

-(2) Chewing or snuff tobacco nicotine yield rating--A composite of information intended to show the range of nicotine that each chewing or snuff tobacco product can be expected to provide the average consumer, based on the amount of nicotine in the brand, the pH of the tobacco, and the amount of unionized (free) nicotine in the product.

-(3) Cigar-- A tobacco product with the definition assigned by the Bureau of Alcohol Tobacco and Firearms in the Code of Federal Regulations, Title 27, §270.11.
+(2) Cigar--A roll of fermented tobacco that is wrapped in tobacco and the main stream of smoke from which produces an alkaline reaction to litmus paper .

-(4) Cigarette--A roll for smoking, made of tobacco or tobacco mixed with another ingredient and wrapped or covered with a material other than tobacco and that is not a cigar.
+(3) Cigarette--A roll for smoking, made of tobacco or tobacco mixed with another ingredient and wrapped or covered with a material other than tobacco and that is not a cigar.

-(5) Cigarette nicotine yield rating--A composite of information to show the range of nicotine that each cigarette brand can be expected to deliver to the average consumer based on the expected range of nicotine delivery under average smoking conditions based on machine testing parameters that reflect actual smoking behavior as accurately as possible, and the potential for increased nicotine delivery or increase rate of nicotine delivery based on cigarette design features such as filter ventilation and pH.

-(6) Department--The Texas Department of Health.
+(4) Department--The Texas Department of State Health Services.

-(7) Ingredient--Any ingredient, substance, chemical or compound other than tobacco, water or reconstituted tobacco sheet made wholly from tobacco, which is present in the product including but not limited to, flavorants, processing aides, casing sauces, contaminants, combustion modifiers, and packing materials, to the full extent the manufacturer is aware of the presence of any such ingredient.
+(5) Ingredient--Any ingredient, substance, chemical, or compound other than tobacco, water, or reconstituted tobacco sheet made wholly from tobacco, which is present in the product, including flavorants, processing aides, casing sauces, contaminants, combustion modifiers, and packing materials, to the full extent the manufacturer is aware of the presence of any such ingredient.

-(8) Manufacturer--A person who manufactures or produces tobacco products and sells tobacco products to a distributor.
+(6) Manufacturer--A person who manufactures, fabricates, or assembles, or causes or arranges for the manufacture, fabrication, or assembly of cigarettes or tobacco products for sale or distribution .

-(9) Risks to public health--The possibility or actuality of adverse health effects associated with tobacco use, including but not limited to nicotine addiction and adverse health effects associated with exposure to environmental tobacco smoke.
+(7) Risks to public health--The possibility or actuality of adverse health effects associated with tobacco use, including nicotine addiction and adverse health effects associated with exposure to environmental tobacco smoke.

-(10) Tobacco product--
+(8) Tobacco product--

+(A) A cigar;

-Smoking tobacco, including granulated, plug-cut, crimp-cut, ready rubbed, and any form of tobacco suitable for smoking in a pipe or as a cigarette; chewing tobacco, including cavendish, twist, plug, scrap, and any kind of tobacco suitable for chewing; snuff or other preparations of pulverized tobacco; or an article or product that is made of tobacco or a tobacco substitute and that is not a cigarette.
+(B) smoking tobacco, including granulated, plug-cut, crimp-cut, ready-rubbed, and any form of tobacco suitable for smoking in a pipe or as a cigarette;

+(C) chewing tobacco, including Cavendish, Twist, plug, scrap, and any kind of tobacco suitable for chewing;

+(D) snuff or other preparations of pulverized tobacco; or

+(E) an article or product that is made of tobacco or a tobacco substitute and that is not a cigarette or an e-cigarette as defined by Texas Health and Safety Code §161.081.

 §101.3.
 General Requirements for Annual Reports by Manufacturers.

-(a) On or before December 1, 1999, the manufacturer of any cigarettes or tobacco product , excluding cigars, distributed in the State of Texas shall report to the department, in accordance with these regulations, the ingredients and nicotine yield rating of any such cigarette or tobacco product, excluding cigars.
-Subsequent reports shall be due on or before December 1, 2000, and every December 1 thereafter.
-Manufacturers of cigars shall report on the above dates in accordance with §101.4 of this title (relating to Ingredient Reporting Requirements).
-The report should be sent to: Bureau Chief, Bureau of Disease and Injury Prevention, Texas Department of Health, 1100 West 49th Street, Austin, Texas, 78756.
+(a) Before December 1 of each year, the manufacturer of any cigarettes or tobacco product distributed in the State of Texas shall report to the department, in accordance with Texas Health and Safety Code, §161.352, the ingredients of any such cigarette or tobacco product.
+The annual report shall be sent to: Tobacco Prevention and Control Program, Texas Department of State Health Services, PO Box 149347, MC 1965, Austin, Texas 78714; or Tobacco Prevention and Control Program, Texas Department of State Health Services, 1100 West 49th Street, MC 1965, Austin, Texas 78756; or via email to tobacco.free@dshs.texas.gov.

 (b) Nothing in this section shall prohibit a manufacturer or distributor of cigarettes or tobacco products from selling such products to an in-state merchant for sale or distribution outside the state.